Skip to content

 Claude Code became part of the process because it's a faster way to iterate and experiment while a series of ideas kept rattling around in my brain.
 So consider this post a little changelog of scope creep, but of the best kind.

-A quick tour, with a sketch of how each one works, starting with the easiest first.
+A quick tour, with a sketch of how each one works, starting with the easiest.

 1. Back-to-top button

-The one item here I actually planned.
+The one item here I accounted for.
 A button that appears once you've scrolled down far enough, and drops you back to the top when you tap it.
 It's mounted once, globally, so every page gets it without any per-page wiring.

 The only real decision is motion.
 Rather than ask you anything, it reads the reduced-motion preference your operating system already exposes, the accessibility setting some people switch on to avoid animation that leaves them queasy.
 If that's on, the return to the top is instant.
 If not, it's a smooooooth scroll.